GHOST-Aram/db-populator/README.md

 We will use the above model to upload data to the database.

-Next, we fetch the raw data that we will use to creat documents from the model.
+Next, we fetch the raw data that we will use to create documents from the model.

-## 2. Fecth data
+## 2. Fetch data
 In the previous step, we created a model for our data.
 In this section, we will get the raw data that we will use to create documents.
 We will fetch the raw data [this fake data API](https://jsonplaceholder.typicode.com).

 Below is the code snippet that fetches the raw data.